-Natural Gas Europe is pleased to partner with leading academic institutions, think tanks and media sources in able to provide our viewership with analysis and insight from these important members of the natural gas stakeholder community.
+Natural Gas World is pleased to partner with leading academic institutions, think tanks and media sources providing our viewership with analysis and insight.

 The Atlantic Council is a nonpartisan institution that promotes global security and prosperity.
 It brings together a uniquely influential network of North American and European leaders and their allies and partners who share a common interest in addressing international challenges.
 The Council's Eurasia Center fosters dialogue among regional leaders, as well with counterparts from key neighbors and global leaders to promote an agenda of regional cooperation and integration.
 The Center's collaborative approach aims to catalyze local, regional, and global strategies to address economic growth, deal more effectively with political issues, and bring about energy development and trade in ways that reinforce economic and political well-being.
 For more information, please visit www.acus.org.